AndreyT25/Celestia-Rollup/Contract/README.md

       forge init GuessTheNumber
       cd GuessTheNumber

+Copy the contents of the folders according to the directory that was created.

 Running the test
 We can now run our tests to make sure our contract is working properly: